ahawkins/hawkins.io/wip/untitled.md

 live on and people grow into well adjusted individuals.
 Horrible or abusive parenting often leave scars for life which are difficult or impossible to heal without serious effort.
-This paper is about making technical investment in application architecture from t0 to raise a happy, mature, and maintainable programs.
+This paper is about making technical investment in software architecture from time zero to raise a happy, mature, and maintainable programs.
 Children need proper nourishment from the beginning.
 Applications require proper separation of concerns, boundaries, objects roles, and design patterns.